 “We affirm a commitment to building a friendly, open, and welcoming environment in which many different approaches can flourish, and in which a wide range of perspectives can be evaluated on their merits.
 To encourage cooperation and collaboration between people with widely varying circumstances and ways of thinking, we resolve to treat people of different worldviews, values, backgrounds, and identities kindly and respectfully”.

 EA groups should be welcoming and exceptionally considerate, perhaps more so than would typically be required by common-sense morality.
-On many fronts, EA aligns with utilitarian thought, which new members may find callous and calculating.
-Warm vibes counter this impression, encouraging people to join, remain involved and collaborate effectively.
+On many fronts, EA aligns with utilitarian thought, which some new members may find cold.
+Warm and caring vibes counter this impression, encouraging people to join, remain involved and collaborate effectively.
 By reducing our chance of building a bad reputation, we sustain our ability to have positive impacts over the long-term.